 31. Serve biscuit cake as a dessert after meal or with tea or coffee.
 You can also enjoy it as a sweet snack anytime of the day.

-- To make these biscuit cake feel free to use any type of sweet cookies or biscuits or crackers.
+- Biscuits or Cookies: To make these biscuit cake feel free to use any type of sweet cookies or biscuits or crackers.
 You can also use Marie biscuits, digestive biscuits and Graham crackers.

-- For the chocolate use a good quality compound or couverture chocolate.
+- Type of Chocolate: For the chocolate use a good quality compound or couverture chocolate.
 You can also use dairy milk chocolate.

-- Depending upon the sweetness of the chocolate and biscuits you can vary the amount of sugar.
-E.g if you use dark chocolate or bitter sweet chocolate you will need to add more sugar.
+- Sweetness: Depending upon the sweetness of the chocolate and biscuits you can vary the amount of sugar.
+E.g if you use dark chocolate or bittersweet chocolate or semisweet chocolate, you will need to add more sugar.

-- Swap cocoa powder with drinking chocolate or ground cacao.
+- Cocoa Powder: Swap cocoa powder with drinking chocolate or ground cacao.

-- If you don’t prefer coffee replace it with drinking chocolate or cocoa powder or ground cacao.
+- Coffee: Use instant coffee powder or granules.
+If you don’t prefer coffee replace it with drinking chocolate or cocoa powder or ground cacao.

 Biscuit Cake | Chocolate Biscuit Cake (No Bake Recipe)